 Signs of an Overdose

-Drug overdoses aren’t always apparent.
 It’s important to know the signs and symptoms of an overdose on different types of drugs, so you can protect yourself and your loved ones.
-Let’s look at what happen when you overdose.\ on different sbstances.
+Let’s look at what happens when you overdose on different substances.

 Alcohol overdose symptoms may include: